Using explosive percolation in analysis of real-world networks: Results

-Let us first monitor the increase of the order parameter, \emph{i.e.} the relative size of the largest cluster, $s_{\mathrm{max}}/N$, as the fraction of occupied edges $f_{\mathrm{links}}$ is increased.
-As intra-cluster edges do not affect cluster growth, in the following we consider the number of inter-cluster edges $\tau$ instead of $f_{\mathrm{links}}$.
+Let us first monitor the behavior of the order parameter, \emph{i.e.} the relative size of the largest cluster, $s_{\mathrm{max}}/N$, as the fraction of occupied edges $f_{\mathrm{links}}$ is increased.
+As intra-cluster edges do not affect cluster growth, we consider the number of inter-cluster edges $\tau$ instead of $f_{\mathrm{links}}$~\footnote{ In literature, $f_{\mathrm{links}}$ has also been used as the control parameter, with slightly different MC rules; for those, intra-cluster links do play a role~\cite{Moreira10}.}.
 We apply three variants of the MC rule: MC-2, MC-10, and MC-$\infty$, as well as random link percolation for comparison.
 Fig.~\ref{fig:gcc_w_tau}~(a,b,c) shows the variation of the fraction $s_{\mathrm{max}} (\tau)/N$ against the scaled number of inter-component edges, $\tau/N$.
-For all three networks, the transition of the order parameter is smooth for the random case.
-For the extreme case, MC-$\infty$, the transition appears abrupt.
+For all three networks, the transition of the order parameter is smooth for the random case, while for the extreme case, MC-$\infty$, the transition appears abrupt.
 However, for MC-2 and MC-10, the situation is more complicated, and we study them in detail.

-To determine the nature of the transition, Achlioptas \emph{et al.}~\cite{Achlioptas09} studied the behavior of the width of the transition window as a function of system size.
+To determine the nature of the transition, Achlioptas \emph{et al.}~\cite{Achlioptas09} studied the dependence of the width of the transition window on system size.
 This width can be quantified as $\Delta \equiv \tau(N/2)-\tau(\sqrt{N})$, where $\tau(N/2)$ and $\tau(\sqrt{N})$ are the lowest values of $\tau$ for which $s_{\mathrm{max}} > N/2$ and $s_{\mathrm{max}} > \sqrt{N}$, respectively.
-In general the width scales as a power law with the system size, $\Delta \sim N^\zeta$.
+In general the width scales as a power law with the system size, $\Delta \propto N^\zeta$.
 For classical percolation, $\zeta=1$.
-It was argued that for explosive percolation $\zeta<1$ and the rescaled width of the transition region, $\Delta/N \sim N^{\zeta-1}$, vanishes in the limit of large $N$.
-While recent results~\cite{daCosta10} indicate that the transition region is in reality finite, the very small exponent of the order parameter guarantees that in practice it is vanishingly small even for large systems, and the above analysis can be applied.
+It was argued that for explosive percolation $\zeta<1$ and the rescaled width of the transition region, $\Delta/N \propto N^{\zeta-1}$, vanishes in the limit of large $N$.
+While recent results~\cite{daCosta10} argue that the transition region is in reality finite, the very small exponent of the order parameter guarantees that in practice it is vanishingly small even for large systems.